 Skip to main content

 Clawboo is a local-first, single-user tool.
 A fresh install binds loopback only, holds no public credential, and runs every API route behind that boundary.
-The security model is built around that default: the network boundary is the primary control, the optional access gate is the opt-in second wall when you widen the bind, the secrets vault keeps provider keys off disk in plaintext, and a display-layer redaction pass keeps credentials out of responses and logs.
-This page explains the model end to end: the loopback bind, the access gate, server-side device authentication, the encrypted secrets vault, and redact-on-display, and then gives honest guidance for exposing Clawboo beyond localhost.
+The security model is built around that default: the network boundary is the primary control against other hosts, an always-on same-origin guard stops a malicious web page in your own browser from reaching the loopback API, the optional access gate is the opt-in second wall when you widen the bind, the secrets vault keeps provider keys off disk in plaintext, and a display-layer redaction pass keeps credentials out of responses and logs.
+This page explains the model end to end: the loopback bind, the same-origin guard, the access gate, server-side device authentication, the encrypted secrets vault, and redact-on-display, and then gives honest guidance for exposing Clawboo beyond localhost.
 It is deliberately candid about what each control does and does not protect against.

 What it is, and what it isn’t